TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

 [LinkHandler](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandler.html)
 represent Links to resources like videos, search requests, channels, etc.
-The idea behind them is that a video can have multiple links pointig to it, but it has one unique id that represents it, like this example:
+The idea behind them is that a video can have multiple links pointing to it, but it has one unique ID that represents it, like this example:

 [oHg5SJYRHA0](https://www.youtube.com/watch?v=oHg5SJYRHA0) can be represented as:

-- https://www.youtube.com/watch?v=oHg5SJYRHA0 (default url for youtube)
+- https://www.youtube.com/watch?v=oHg5SJYRHA0 (default URL for YouTube)
 - https://youtu.be/oHg5SJYRHA0
 - https://m.youtube.com/watch?v=oHg5SJYRHA0